 The linchpin CLI is used to perform tasks related to managing resources.
-For detail about a specific command, see Commands (CLI).
+We'll cover the basics of how to use linchpin.
+For greater detail, see Commands (CLI).

 Getting Help

 Getting help from the command line is very simple.
 Running either linchpin or linchpin -help will yield the command line help page.